Welcome to Pennichuck

 Pennichuck Water Service Corporation

-(“PWSC”) provides contract billing, management and operations services for customer-owned water systems.
-Currently, PWSC has operations and management agreements with the towns of Hudson, NH, Woodstock, NH, and Salisbury, MA, as well as provides customer service, billing, and collection services for Amesbury, MA and Rowley, MA.
+Pennichuck Water Service Corporation (PWSC) provides contract billing, management and operations services for customer-owned water systems.
+Currently, PWSC has operations and management agreements with the towns of Hudson, NH, and Woodstock, NH, as well as provides customer service, billing, and collection services for Amesbury, MA and Rowley, MA.
 PWSC is also the certified operator for approximately 75 non-community municipal water systems, providing laboratory testing, monitoring and consulting services.

 The Southwood Corporation